gracelang/language/website/GraceDialects/logo.md

 ---
-title: The Logo Dialect
+title: The logo Dialect
-keywords: Logo
+keywords: Logo, drawing, turtle graphics
 sidebar: dialects_sidebar
 permalink: /dialects/logo/
 toc: false
 folder: Dialects
 ---

+## Introduction

-Welcome to a beginners guide to using Logo in Grace.
+Welcome to a beginners guide to using _Logo_ in Grace.
 In case you have not heard of Logo before, it is a educational programming language that dates back to the 1960s, and best known for _Turtle Graphics_.

-Imagine a turtle-like robot that holds a pen and can walk around the floor, on which is spread a large sheet of paper.
+Imagine a mechanical turtle-like robot that holds a pen and can walk around the floor, on which is spread a large sheet of paper.
 As the turtle moves, it draws a line — unless it lifts the pen off of the paper, in which case it moves without drawing.

 We don't use mechanical turtles, but we can simulate them on the screen of a modern computer.
 Grace Logo lets you